lab1092/blender-manual_ja/manual/game_engine/logic/sensors/radar.rst

 .. note:: Note about soft bodies

-   The :guilabel:`Radar` sensor can not detect soft bodies.
+   The *Radar* sensor can not detect soft bodies.
    This is a limitation in Bullet, the physics library used by the Game Engine.